FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Automatically proceed to next game after moving=Informs the player what the button does.
 This appears as the mouseover text of "Auto switch", a button that appears when you are playing more than one game.
 See the explanation for "Auto switch" for more details.

 Rating=The rating of the player (e.g. 1500).
 Appears on the lobby list on http://lichess.org/

+Opening %s=%s is the number of the opening training.
+This means the way it appears on the site will be something like "Opening 5705".
+Appears on the "Opening" page (http://lichess.org/training/opening).

+Your opening rating: %s=%s is your numerical opening trainer rating.
+Appears in a box left of the board on the "Opening" page (http://lichess.org/training/opening), above the graph.

+Find %s strong moves=Informs the player home many opening strong moves they have to find.
+Appears on the right-hand side when using the opening trainer, on the "Opening" page (http://lichess.org/training/opening).

+This move gives your opponent the advantage=Informs you that you played a weak move on the opening trainer.
+Appears in a red box left of the board on the Opening page (http://lichess.org/training/opening).

+Opening failed=Informs you that you lost the opening.
+Appears in a red box left of the board on the Training page (http://lichess.org/training) when the opening training completes with a loss.
+Could also be translated as "You have failed the opening", if it is short enough and sounds better.

+Opening solved=Appears in the box left of the board on the "Opening" page (http://lichess.org/training/opening).
+You can address the player directly here, so something like "You solved the opening" is acceptable if it is kept short enough.